 According to Islamic legal principles, Muslims, including African Muslims, were not permitted to be enslaved.

 Initially, Arab Muslims in Eastern and Central Europe took white slaves to sell to Arabia, but as Europe’s military power grew, Islamic expansion was halted, and now that slaves were few, Arab Muslims turned to Africa in large numbers.

-Roots of slavery in Africa
+Roots of Slavery in Africa

-Slavery has been practiced in almost all cultures.
+Slavery has been practised in almost all cultures.
 This was also true in Africa prior to the arrival of colonizers.
 Ethnic groups such as the Yao, Makua, and Marava were fighting each other in central East Africa, while entire peoples on the continent traded with people they had taken in conflicts.

 As a result, Arab slave traders came across pre-existing institutions that aided in the procurement of slaves for their goals.
 In Zanzibar, the slave trade thrived.
 Arabs were looking for slaves to transport to the Middle East or to work on clove crops.

 Slavery was a component of various African cultures as well.
 When it came to exports, tribal Africans were the most important players.
 Because many African communities lacked prisons, people who were captured were sold.

 Zanzibar as the Slave Market of East Africa